Serving Peace of Mind for the Holidays with SWG’s Hospitality Insurance

 • Venues with valet parking are at risk if a patron’s vehicle is damaged or wrecked by a valet worker.

 Every establishment has its own unique set of risks.
 To ensure their clients are well covered, brokers need an underwriter who can account for a range of exposures.
-SWGHOST – Hospitality Services Insurance is ideal for commercial hosts because it’s designed to accommodate most classes of hospitality risk.
-The policy covers restaurants, fine dining, pubs, bars, pool & billiard halls, and motel/hotels not exceeding 35 room rentals.
+SWG HOST – Hospitality Services Insurance is ideal for commercial hosts because it’s designed to accommodate most classes of hospitality risk.
+The policy covers restaurants, fine dining, pubs, bars, pool & billiard halls, and motel/hotels.

-SWG can quote up to $3,000,000 property coverages depending on the town grade, construction, and age of the building.
-Liability is acceptable up to $5,000,000 in-house.
+SWG can quote up to $8,500,000 property coverages depending on the town’s grade, construction, and age of the building.
+Liquor Liability is acceptable for up to $5,000,000.

 • Personal Property of Officers and Employees